Unni Web

 • Users can move from "I typed my concern" → "Let me see doctors for this" → "Now show me reviews for this" in one flow.

-Before: static search modal, clinic and procedure search as separate entities, unsupported doctor and review search
+Static search modal, clinic and procedure search as separate entities, unsupported doctor and review search

 After: search modal with keyword autosuggestions, unified search experience across procedure, clinic, doctor, review, and community